konik-io/pdfbox-carriage/README.md

 Quick Start
 -----------
-Place the ``pdfbox-carriage.jar`` in your classpath next to the Konik library.
-Konik will search the classpath for existing PDF addons and use PDFBox.
+Place the ``pdfbox-carriage.jar`` next to Konik in your classpath.
+Konik will discover any existing PDF-Carriages and use it. make sure there is only one PDF-Carriage in your classpath.

 ```xml
    <dependencies>